seeingtheory/Seeing-Theory/README.md

 ## Feedback and Suggestions

 Found a bug or an issue with a visualization?
 Have general feedback?
 Want to get involved in the project?
-Fill out a short [survey](https://www.surveymonkey.com/r/VZW95HM) or [contact us](mailto:info@seeingtheory.io).
+[Contact us](mailto:info@seeingtheory.io).

 ## Integrating Seeing Theory